Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-The to-be-built student union (previously called the Monarch Center), which will be located next to the Parking Structure near the "heart" of the campus, will be a new hub of activity for students, faculty, staff and visitors.
-The Student Union will be located in the former location of the Cafeteria.
+The Student Union (previously called the Monarch Center), which will be located adjacent to the new Parking Structure, will be a new hub of activity for students, faculty, staff and visitors at the "heart" of the campus.

 A groundbreaking ceremony was held on October 27, 2014.

 Artist rendering of the new Student Union, which will be the new home of the cafeteria, bookstore, business office, and the Associated Student Union offices.